Dirknerkle's Lights - Downloads 'n More

 For Unto Us a Child Is born - G.F.
 Handel - you'd have to look far and wide for a bigger statement of the joy and majesty of our Savior's birth than Handel's Messiah.
 This is music that isn't limited only to the Christmas season though; it's timeless.
 Performed by the choir I sing in -- Mt.
 Olivet Lutheran Church.

-Lutefisk Rock - Bill Birch - Bill is a close friend that I sing with in my church choir.
-Bill's an excellent bass and a few years ago, he recorded this with his family.
+Lutefisk Rock - Bill Birch - Bill was a close friend that I sung with in my church choir and in the Apollo Male Chorus for a few years (an internationally famous mens' chorus).
+Bill was an excellent bass and a few years ago, he recorded this with his family.
 It's fun and if you've never experienced the "joy" of eating lutefisk, then you've missed out on one of the staples of traditional Norwegian-Lutheran culinary fare.
 But if you HAVE tasted the stuff, you'll get a good chuckle when you listen to this.
 Thanks for giving us this recording, Bill!
+We miss your talent!

 Lament - Dido & Aeneas - Henry Purcell - this is just an example of my favorite genre of music.
 Dido & Aeneas was one of the earliest "operas" composed, way back in the 1600's.
 Purcell was a composer of the Baroque era, and this music is incredibly exposed and naked.
 The voices are pure, orchestration is thin and simple sounding yet extremely complex and challenging to compose.
 This selection is a soliloquy from Act III, often called "Dido's Lament."
 I hope you'll find it as beautiful as I do.